 Crisp air and warm sunshine were a perfect Saturday combination when Jane Howard and I headed out to the field to meet Tommy Satterfield of Satterfield Farms.

-For more than seven years, my family has been served beef stew or burgers or sausage at a Sunday morning brunch with products we purchased from Satterfield Farms in Taylors.
+For more than seven years, my family has been served beef stew on a cold winter’s night or burgers at a family cook out or sausage with our biscuits on a Sunday morning brunch that we purchased from Satterfield Farms in Taylors.

 When we talk about supporting local farmers and knowing where your food comes from, it’s more than just a conversation.
 It’s more than just an idea and it’s more than an occasional purchase here or there.

 Supporting our local economy means buying as many products as possible that are grown or produced or created near our home.